michaellaoudis/Python/WebSecAcad/XSS/Reflected XSS with some SVG markup allowed/README.md

 - A time delay of `2` seconds is set between each request to avoid flooding the target web server too quickly

+- Burp Suite is set as a proxy for HTTP traffic and will need to be open for the script to execute

 - In PortSwigger's Web Security Academy lab at https://portswigger.net/web-security/cross-site-scripting/contexts/lab-some-svg-markup-allowed, the search parameter was vulnerable to Reflected XSS with the following payload:

     `<svg><animatetransform onbegin=alert(1)`